 5) It is safe.
 The surface of our flooring is designed to lock into the aggregate base providing a non-slip surface to add your bedding too.

 6) It is natural.
 Our flooring is flexible so when it is installed properly with a good base it provides the same amount of cushion and give that a horse would naturally live on outdoors, while also stabilizing the soil beneath which remains perfectly level.
 Your horse’s back feet and joints will be much healthier if they are not standing on an uneven surface.

 7) Price.
-Groundmaster is a low cost investment for your horse that will pay for itself over and over again.
-Imagine if a bag of shavings cost $6 and you use 3 bags per week.
+Groundmaster is a low-cost investment for your horse that will pay for itself over and over again.
+Imagine if a bag of shavings costs $6 and you use 3 bags per week.
 Now if you use 20% less that saves you $3.60 per week times 52 weeks is a savings of over $187 a year.
 If you own 5 horses that is a savings of almost $936 per year every year for as long as you own your horses. (based on studies from Michigan State University and Florida State University.

 Groundmaster Equine is unlike other rubber stall mats.
 Horse owners know that next to feed, stall maintenance is one of the biggest expenditures of both time and money.
 Let’s face it, we love our horses and we spend thousands of dollars making sure the four walls of their stalls are safe and secure.
 What often gets the least amount of attention is what’s beneath their feet.
 It is common knowledge that concrete is easy to sanitize and maintain and that it is terrible for your horses’ joints and feet.